-When writing is to take place on the diskette the Write Gate (WG) output is activated, allowing current to flow into the Read/Write head.
-As a precaution to erroneous writing the first data byte must be loaded into the Data Register in response to a Data Request from the device before the Write Gate signal can be activated.
+When writing on the diskette the WG output is activated, allowing current to flow into the Read/Write head.
+As a precaution to erroneous writing the first data byte is loaded into the Data Register in response to a Data Request from the device before the WG is activated.

-Writing is inhibited when the Write Protect input is a logic low, in which case any Write command is immediately terminated, an interrupt is generated and the Write Protect status bit is set.
+Writing is inhibited when the WPRT input is asserted, in which case any Write Command is immediately terminated, an interrupt is generated and the Write Protect Status bit is set.

-For Write operations, the WD1770 provides Write Gate (Pin 21) to enable a Write condition, and Write Data (Pin 22) which consists of a series of active high pulses.
+For Write operations, the WD177X-00 provides WG to enable a Write condition, and WD which consists of a series of active high pulses.
 These pulses contain both Clock and Data information in FM and MFM.
-Write Data provides the unique missing clock patterns for recording Address Marks.
+WD provides the unique missing clock patterns for recording Address Marks.